ggrimes/gitlab-novice/episodes/03-local-workflow.Rmd

 $ cd `MyProject`
 ```

-In its current state, project1 is not a Git repository.
+In its current state the directory, `MyProject` is not a Git repository.

 If you want this folder to be a Git repository so that you can track all changes you make, type `git init` command.